mkhuthir/SpiderBot/HexapodPlatformIO/README.md

-# RoboSpider Hexapod
+# SpiderBot Hexapod

 ## Overview

-This project is a firmware for a hexapod robot ("RoboSpider") using Dynamixel AX-18A servos.
+This project is a firmware for a hexapod robot ("SpiderBot") using Dynamixel AX-18A servos.
 The code is designed for Arduino-compatible microcontrollers and provides modular control for legs, a sensor turret, and optional AX-S1 sensor modules.

 ## Features